 The Institute of Company Secretaries of India, one of the premier professional bodies in India, has issued Secretarial Standards on important aspects like board meetings and general meetings.
-Although these
+Although these viii) CORPORATE GOVERNANCE VOLUNTARY GUIDELINES 2009

 Secretarial Standards w.r.t.
 Board and General Meetings are mandatory for your company w.e.f.
 July 1, 2015.